-I decided it was time to drag my old butt up from the ground and put some distance between myself and this strange inverted ashtray with four-fingered feet, and it's very sharp looking teeth, I had just noticed.
+I decided it was time to drag my old butt up from the ground and put some distance between myself and this strange inverted ashtray with four-fingered feet, and it's very sharp looking teeth, that I had just noticed by the way.

 Note the four fingers?
 A distant relative of the great Mouse?
 From the wrong side of the tracks, perhaps?
 I suspect so!

-Anyway, I made it to my feet in a flash (for me that is), and gathered myself, ready to perform a good, old-fashioned, Armadillo ass-kicking.
+Anyway, I made it to my feet in a flash (for me that is), and I quickly gathered myself, ready to perform a good, old-fashioned, Armadillo ass-kicking.